gillesdami/yugioh-superdb/GITHUB_ACTIONS_SETUP.md

 2. Verify SMTP credentials work with your email provider
 3. Check GitHub Actions logs for email sending errors
 4. Some email providers require "less secure app access" to be enabled

-### Workflow Failures

-1. Check the Actions tab for detailed error logs
-2. Common issues:
-   - Node.js dependencies not installing
-   - Package manager mismatch (workflow uses Yarn, ensure `yarn.lock` exists)
-   - Database file permissions
-   - Network connectivity issues
-   - SMTP authentication failures

-### Database Not Updating

-1. Verify the sync script runs without errors locally
-2. Check if the website structure has changed
-3. Review scraping logs for blocked requests or rate limiting

-### Database Download Issues

-1. Verify that previous releases contain the database file
-2. Check network connectivity for downloading from GitHub releases
-3. Ensure the GitHub token has access to read releases

-## Security Notes

-- Never commit SMTP passwords or secrets to the repository
-- Use app passwords instead of main account passwords when possible
-- The workflow only has access to repository contents and configured secrets
-- Database files are publicly accessible through releases

-## Customization

-You can modify the workflow to:

-- Change the schedule (edit the cron expression)
-- Adjust email notification conditions
-- Add Slack or Discord notifications
-- Include additional database statistics
-- Change release naming convention

-Edit `.github/workflows/daily-sync.yml` to customize the behavior.